alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-28-on-raising-up-jesus-and-his-being-created-without-a-father.md

 ---
-layout: post
-title: "On raising up of Jesus and his being created without a father and the reason behind the permissibility of Jihad"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah no. 6426"
-hijri: "Muharram 9, 1442 AH"
 date: 2020-08-28
-category: ["prophets", fatwas]
-summary: "Jesus was raised alive, in both body and soul, to the heavens.
-He is not yet dead; he was not killed by the Jews nor crucified, but it appeared so to them as it was someone to them who resembled him"
 group1: true
+hijri: Muharram 9, 1442 AH
+lang: en
+layout: post
+mass_edited: true
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Da'imah no. 6426
+summary: Jesus was raised alive, in both body and soul, to the heavens.
+He is not yet dead; he was not killed by the Jews nor crucified, but it appeared so to them as it was someone to them who resembled him
+title: On raising up of Jesus and his being created without a father and the reason behind the permissibility of Jihad
 ---

 ### Question: